 The principle of the EIM-IRMS® method is based on the dehydration of ethanol using an EIM catalyst, specially developed by SG Isotech, followed by pyrolysis of gas and measurement of the relative ratio of Hydrogenstable isotopes in the Hydrogen gas created.

 All products containing ethanol or fermentable sugars can be prepared for analysis by the EIM-IRMS method and equipment.
-As the abbreviation EIM itself suggests, it is an Ethanol Isotope Measurement concept, so the main analyte under test is ethanol.
-Fermentable sugars must first be converted to ethanol so that ethanol can be analyzed for illegal practices and the botanical origin of the starting material used in production.
+As the abbreviation EIM itself suggests, it is an Ethanol Isotope Measurement concept, so the main analyte under test is Ethanol.
+Fermentable sugars must first be converted to Ethanol, which is analyzed for the botanical origin of the starting material used in production.

 The alcoholic strength of the wine distillate should be greater than 92% vol.

 From 30 to 40 samples can be analyzed within a single sequence.

 Analytical kits for each type of product being tested are available for purchase.
 These kits contain everything needed for the analysis and can be purchased from SG Isotech.
 One kit is sufficient for the analysis of 100 to 400 samples depending on the kit purchased.

 EIMPyro uses AI1310 Liquid Autosampler peripheral, but will also work with AS3000 or GC Pal Autosamplers for liquid samples.

 When performing analysis, 3-5 injections or each sample should be done.

 SG Isotech has developed software called “EIM9000” which is used for calculation of dDn results.
 It comes as a standard package with EIM-Pyro.
 It also calculates average dDn value and SD for each analyzed sample.